Eastbourne man given 27 year sentence for child cruelty and sex offences

 He was found guilty on 22 counts, including rape sexual assault and child neglect, after an eight day trial, police said.

-The court heard how, between 15 and 20 years ago, Long took advantage of his access to the five children, all aged between six ands 15 at the time.
-He treated the boys with cruelty and subjected the girls to regular series of sexual offences.
+The court heard how Long took advantage of his access to the five children, all aged between six and 15 at the time and living at different addresses in Eastbourne.
+He treated the boys with cruelty and subjected the girls to regular series of sexual offences, police said.

-It was only in 2018, when one of the victims disclosed for the first time what happened to her and the others in the early 2000s that police were able to carry out a full investigation, a police spokesperson said.
+It was only when one of the victims disclosed for the first time what happened to her and the others that police were able to carry out a full investigation, a police spokesperson said.

 Detective sergeant David Gibbs, of the East Sussex Safeguarding Investigations Unit said: Long was a systematic offender against vulnerable young children, using his access to them for his own heartless gratification.